What Soil Is Best For Coral Bells?

 Coral Bells like slightly acidic or neutral soil, i.e., soil pH 5.5-7.0.
 In such soil, the plant is able to extract everything it needs and grow normally.

-Most soils are neutral so you do not have to worry about this.
-If your heuchera grows poorly and has yellowing leaves, this can mean that the soil is not suitable.
+Most soils are neutral, so you do not have to worry about this.
+But if your heuchera grows poorly and has yellowing leaves, this can mean that the soil is not suitable.

-To fix the situation buy a soil pH test kit.
+To fix the situation, buy a soil pH test kit.
 You can get one online or at a garden center.
-Determine the acidity of your soil.
+The kit will determine the acidity of your soil.

-In too acidic a soil (pH<5.5) the plant is not able to take up phosphorus and the leaves will look yellowish or pale as a result.
-If this is the case, you need to add some garden lime to make it less acidic.
-You can buy this product in garden stores.
+In too acidic soil (pH<5.5), the plant is not able to take up phosphorus, and the leaves will look yellowish or pale as a result.
+If this is the case, add some garden lime to make it less acidic.

-If your substrate is too alkaline (pH>7.0) the plant will not be able to assimilate the nitrogen.
-As a result, the leaves will turn yellow but the veins will stay green.
-To make the soil less alkaline, add sulfate (acidifier), which is also commercially available.
+If your substrate is too alkaline (pH>7.0), the plant cannot assimilate the nitrogen.
+As a result, the leaves will turn yellow, but the veins will stay green.
+To make the soil less alkaline, add sulfate (acidifier).

 Read more: Are Heuchera Acid Loving Plants?